Skip to main content

 Besides encouraging companies to re-evaluate their business plans to become more ethical and conscious of their impact on society, corporate social responsibility has a number of other benefits.
 Whilst costs associated with CSR might seem inhibiting initially, many of them reap valuable long-term benefits.

-• Better company image and customer loyalty – Corporate social responsibility schemes not only increase a brand’s recognition, they moreover contribute to a better public image.
+• Better company image and customer loyalty – Corporate Social Responsibility and Environmental, Social, and Governance schemes not only increase a brand’s recognition, they moreover contribute to a better public image.
 It makes sense that consumers want to shop with companies that care about causes and have a sense of social responsibility.
 Companies that appreciate and respect consumers are favoured, encouraging customer loyalty.
 Consumers want to be appreciated and support businesses that are ethical.

-• Attracts talent and investors – Companies that demonstrate a dedication to improving communities through CSR programmes are much more likely to attract valuable and engaged employees.
+• Attracts talent and investors – Companies that demonstrate a dedication to improving communities through CSR and ESG programmes are much more likely to attract valuable and engaged employees.

-Likewise, investors want to work with companies who are reputable and have a sense of corporate social responsibility.
-Businesses with CSR initiatives demonstrate to investors that profit isn’t their only priority, additionally having a concern for worthy causes and the bettering of society.
+Likewise, investors want to work with companies who are reputable and have a sense of corporate social responsibility and environmental, social and governance.
+Businesses with CSR and ESG initiatives demonstrate to investors that profit isn’t their only priority, additionally having a concern for worthy causes and the bettering of society.

 • More volunteers – Companies that operate CSR volunteering schemes provide a steady flow of volunteers for charities, helping to ensure that a certain number of volunteer hours can be met each year.